ibm-cloud-docs/hp-virtual-servers/getting-started.md

 Read [Retrieving information about a virtual server](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-retrieve-info-vs) for more information.

-## Logging-in to a new virtual server
+## Connecting to a new virtual server
 {: #gs_logging}

 From your client workstation, you can connect to a virtual server that exists on {{site.data.keyword.cloud_notm}} with its public IP address and your corresponding private SSH key.
-Read the information in [Logging-in to a new virtual server](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-connect_vs).
+Read the information in [Connecting to a new virtual server](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-connect_vs).